primiano/perfetto-docs/docs/analysis/trace-processor.md

 TODO: add a diagram with the SQL hierarchy

-[This appendix](/docs/TODO.md) gives the exact rules for inheritance between tables for interested readers.
+NOTE: [The appendix below](/docs/TODO.md) gives the exact rules for inheritance between tables for interested readers.

-### Tracks

-The following diagram gives the full hierarchy of track tables in the trace processor:

-TODO: add a diagram with the track hierarchy
+NOTE: For an up-to-date of how tables currently inherit from each other as well as a comprehensive reference of all the column and how they are inherited see the [SQL tables](/docs/TODO.md) reference page.

 ## Writing Queries